wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 A MARC value may have a subfield denoting a "part" of the series, this should be separated from the series title, and presented in a new field, `subPart`

+In the case of 830, 430 nd 490 fields, this is in the $v subField.

 `830 Published papers (Wellcome Chemical Research Laboratories) ;|vno.
 149.`